-- (i) Provide for the rotation of all employees unless agreed otherwise. - (ii) Provide for not more than eight shifts to be worked in any nine consecutive days. - (iii) Be not changed until after four weeks' notice, provided that an employee's place on the roster is not to be changed, except on a week's notice of the change or payment of overtime rates as prescribed in sub-clause (e) of this clause. - (iv) Are to provide for a minimum of two consecutive days off duty except where by mutual agreement between the employer and the employee[s] concerned mutual arrangements are entered into. - (v) Are to clearly stipulate a 28 day roster cycle which is to stipulate the shifts of work, eight rostered days off and an accrued day off within the cycle.
+- (i) Provide for the rotation of all employees unless agreed otherwise. - (ii) Provide for not more than eight shifts to be worked in any nine consecutive days. - (iii) Be not changed until after four weeks' notice, provided that an employee's place on the roster is not to be changed, except on a week's notice of the change or payment of overtime rates as prescribed in sub-clause (e) of this clause. - (iv) Are to provide for a minimum of two consecutive days off duty except where by mutual agreement between the employer and the employee[s] concerned mutual arrangements are entered into. - (v) Are to clearly stipulate a 28 day roster cycle which is to stipulate the shifts of work, eight rostered days off and an accrued day off within the cycle. - (vi) Employees are to be allocated two (2) consecutive days off after a night shift.
+The morning upon which the night shift ends is not included as a day off but is a sleep day.
+Deviations from this should only be considered and rostered if the staff member has requested this roster variation. - (vii) Employees who resume work without having had two consecutive days off following a night shift are to be paid at the appropriate overtime rate until they have been released from duty for a period of two consecutive days. - (viii) Overtime rates will not be paid where an employee has elected to vary their roster, or due to an employee instigated shift swap or employee request, which has led to a period of less than two consecutive days off after night shift. - (e) Overtime

-(e) Overtime